LaraMilena3/LaraMilena-master-s-thesis-code/code/data_preparation/README.md

-prepare_data takes the original dowloaded data from ecotoxicological databases and modifies so it can be used for further analysis
+prepare_data.R takes the original dowloaded data from ecotoxicological databases and modifies so it can be used for further analysis

-make_SSDs makes species sensitivity distributions (SSD).
+make_SSDs.R makes species sensitivity distributions (SSD).
 SSDs can be used to assess the toxicity of a chemical over several species.